-All executives receive either consulting fees or a salary, part of which may be taken as superannuation, and from time to time, options.
-Options issued to directors are subject to approval by Shareholders.
+All executives receive either consulting fees or a salary, part of which may be taken as superannuation.
 The Board reviews executive packages annually by reference to the executive's performance and comparable information from industry sectors and other listed companies in similar industries.
-An Employee Share Option Plan was adopted by the Group following approval by shareholders at the Group's Annual General Meeting held on 24th November 2006.

 Board members are allocated superannuation guarantee contributions as required by law, and do not receive any other retirement benefits.
 From time to time, some individuals may choose to sacrifice their salary or consulting fees to increase payments towards superannuation.
 All remuneration paid to directors and specified executives is valued at the cost to the Company and expensed.
-Options are valued using the Black-Scholes methodology.